 Objective 2: To convert the contents of programs into directed graphs.

-Objective 3: To convert the results of Objective 2 into vector embeddings that can be processed by a neural network.
+Objective 3: To convert the results of Objective 2 into vector embeddings that a neural network can process.

 Objective 4: To train and test the models built in Objective 1 (section 1.2.1) for carrying out classification and learning tasks on the results of Objective 3.